Lake Preservation Tips and Info

 Retaining Walls & Docks

 ALMA must approve all docks, floats and walls constructed or placed on the Lake.
 This applies to new docks, floats, and walls, as well as to changes to existing docks, floats, and walls beyond simple maintenance.
 A written description of the project must be submitted to ALMA.
 The DFW committee will review these proposals.
-Before erecting a dock or float or building a wall - please read the Wall Guidelines and Wall Application AND Dock Guidelines and Dock Application or Pulling weeds consent must first be obtained from ALMA.
+Before erecting a dock or float or building a wall - please click here to read the Docks, Floats and Retaining Walls Regquirements Also Pulling weeds consent must first be obtained from ALMA.

 Click on the links for detailed guidelines and applications for each.